marijnbent/dotfiles/README.md

 You can tweak the shell theme, the Oh My Zsh settings and much more.
 Go through the files in this repo and tweak everything to your liking.

 Enjoy your own Dotfiles!

-## Thanks To...

-I first got the idea for starting this project by visiting the [GitHub does dotfiles](https://dotfiles.github.io/) project.
-Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
-[Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
-Thanks to [@subnixr](https://github.com/subnixr) for [his awesome Zsh theme](https://github.com/subnixr/minimal)!
-Thanks to [Caneco](https://twitter.com/caneco) for the header in this readme.
-And lastly, I'd like to thank [Emma Fabre](https://twitter.com/anahkiasen) for [her excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a [`Brewfile`](./Brewfile) and [Mackup](https://github.com/lra/mackup).

-In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.